Jordan Stephens

-Jordan Fontenelle Stephens (born 25 January 1992) is an English musician.
+Jordan Fontenelle Stephens (born 25 January 1992) is an English musician and rapper.
 He is best known for being one half of Rizzle Kicks, and for presenting the ITV2 panel show Don't Hate the Playaz.

 Stephens met Harley Alexander-Sule when he was four, with whom he founded Rizzle Kicks, which released eight UK Singles Chart and two UK Albums Chart entries.
 He has also released solo music under the aliases Rizzle, Wildhood, Al, the Native, and Gnarly Ventura, and in his own name.

 As an actor, he has appeared in the TV series Glue, Uncle, Drunk History, Catastrophe, Feel Good and the films Alleycats, Access All Areas, Rogue One, Teen Spirit, Tucked, and The Ex-Wife, and as himself, he has appeared in several unscripted reality shows, including Don't Hate the Playaz, which he presents.